-In December 1947, Australia established its first station in the sub-Antarctic at Heard Island followed by Macquarie Island a few months later in March 1948.
+Australia established its first station in December 1947, at sub-Antarctic Heard Island.
+The station at Macquarie Island was established a few months later, in March 1948.

-Australia established its first permanent base on the Antarctic continent at Mawson in 1954.
-Mawson station is now the longest continuously operating station in Antarctica.
+Mawson was Australia’s first permanent base on the Antarctic continent.
+It was established in 1954.
+Mawson is now the longest continuously operating station in Antarctica.

-In 1957, Davis was established by Australia to conduct scientific activities during the International Geophysical Year (IGY).
+Davis was established in 1957.
+It was set up to conduct scientific activities during the International Geophysical Year (IGY).

-Two years later, Australia took over the running of Wilkes, a station built for IGY by the United States.
-When Wilkes rapidly deteriorated from snow and ice accumulation, plans were made to build Casey station, known as Repstat.
-Opened in 1969, Repstat was replaced by present day Casey station in 1988.
+In 1959, Australia took over Wilkes.
+Wilkes station had been built by the United States for IGY.
+The station quickly deteriorated from the build-up of snow and ice.
+Plans were made to build a replacement station known as Repstat.
+Wilkes closed and Repstat opened in 1969.
+It was replaced by present day Casey in 1988.